azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 **Renew certificate from Portal**

 **Prerequisites:**
-1. You need to be owner on the subscription which you want to renew the certificate.
+You need to be owner on the Subscription and SPN
-2. Ensure you have the owner access on SPN.

 **Steps to renew certificate from portal:**